 The most common signs of allergies include raw skin where the dog has scratched, patches of hair missing, red skin, hives, coughing, sneezing, excessive chewing and licking of paws, watery eyes, vomiting, and diarrhea.
 While these symptoms may go away after a few days, you should monitor your dog's behavior to see if the symptoms return.
 If they do, then you should take your dog to see a vet.
 Sometimes changing the type of dog food or buying a flea collar or spray is enough to help eliminate your dog's allergy problems.

 When a dog is suffering from allergies, their mood may change.
 They may become irritable, lethargic, clingy, or angry.
 Discipline will not work when the dog is having allergy issues.
 The best way to combat this problem is to learn how to care for your dog once you have isolated the cause of the allergies.
 This may mean keeping a journal of your dog's activities and symptoms that you can show the vet, who will be able to recommend treatment.Some smaller breeds may have breathing issues as they age, there is little that can be done except to keep their sleeping area clean, vacuum often, and consider buying a hepa filter that will trap dust, particles, and other air pollutants that are in the air.
 While it is important that all dogs get their

 exercise, when it is cold outside, keep small breeds indoors and play with them.
-This will keep them from getting head colds, which could make breathing even worse.

 Dogs that are allergic to their own hair and dander have the worst allergies of all because there is little that can be done.
 You should make sure your dog is groomed regularly, brush your dog everyday to remove excess hair and dander, and bathe your dog once a month.
-Your vet may prescribe an anti-histamine if the allergies persist.